 Data are collected and entered into the respective cost sharing entity's database by trained staff.
-Cover crop data are provided to Tetra Tech to input into the DE NPS BMP Database using the NEIEN input template with the correct NEIEN BMP names (see QAPP Section B10 for additional details on the parties involved in data submission to NEIEN).
+Nutrient Management data are provided to Tetra Tech to input into the DE NPS BMP Database using the NEIEN input template with the correct NEIEN BMP names (see QAPP Section B10 for additional details on the parties involved in data submission to NEIEN).
 DE's NPS BMP Database is mapped to provide the data required to NEIEN and the CBP.

 The lifespan or credit duration of each BMP is also entered in the template based on the CreditDurations05222015.xlxs spreadsheet provided by CBP.
 The code in the DE NPS BMP Database has been modified so that the lifespan/credit duration is added to the implementation date of a particular BMP to calculate the Lifespan End Date.
-Once the Lifespan End Date has been passed, that BMP will be tagged as "retired".
+Once the Lifespan End Date has been passed, that BMP will be tagged as "retired" unless it has been recertified in that lifespan as continuing to operate consistent with NRCS or Chesapeake Bay Program Office approved BMP definitions, whichever is more easily visually certifiable.